Economics of marriage: Uniform Premarital Agreements Act

-Divorce
+Economics of divorce

 Divorce is the other end of marriage that couples often do not go into marriage hoping to do.
 Although the past years rates of divorce have been decreasing as a result of individuals marrying late and rise in education, there is still a common trend of it in the lower and less educated social class.
 The CDC reports that of the 2,236,496 marriages 787,251 couples ended in a divorce.
 This means that 35 percent of marriages ended in divorce with an overall industrial worth of $50 billion yearly.
 The significance of this data in relation to the topic of the economy of marriage can be explained by a report given by Jay Zagorsky, the writer of Marriage and Divorce's Impact on Wealth.
 This report revealed that over the course of time it is more profitable to stay married than to have a divorce.
 According to the article by Zagorsky, “Married respondents experience per person net worth increases of 77 percent over single respondents.
 [While] divorced respondents’ wealth starts falling four years before divorce and they experience an average wealth drop of 77 percent.”
 Mary Corcoran study done in 1994 looked at the same families while they were married and when they separated.
 The study shows that the family income that once averaged $43,600 (married) declined to averaging $25,300.
 One of the causes of this contrast is that, married couples are more likely to invest because of their commitment to each other hence the reason why many are homeowners compared to their single counterparts.
 A second reason for this is that married couples share things together unlike separated or single individuals.
 As a married household there ought to be no need for multiple of the same home appliances, maybe cars, and they can divide the labour and expenses of raising children/housework.
 A second facet to consider when looking at divorce in relations to the economic of marriage is that of children.
 A study done by Julia Heath and B. F. Kiker reveal that compared to any other population single-mother headed households are susceptible to poverty.
 Secondary data collected for this study reports that, “changes in family structure precede poverty spells in over 99 percent of the white single-mother families…and in almost 97 percent of black families."
 Another study related to this data by saying, “75 percent of all women who apply for welfare benefits do so because of a disrupted marriage or a disrupted relationship in which they live with a male outside of marriage”.
 The parent that took the children under their possession experiences an overall decline in his/her income.